Synopsis of a Unified Theory for All Forces and Matter

-Usually, compactification of extra dimensions in the Kaluza-Klein and superstring theories is a complicated and unfinished issue.
-However, if we insist on the informationally complete trinary description as a robust theoretical structure, we could vastly simplify the problem of uncovering the reliable feature of the compactification without going into its detailed physics.
+\textit{Quantum compactification\ of extra dimensions}.---Usually, compactification of extra dimensions in the Kaluza-Klein and superstring theories is a complicated and unfinished issue.
+Below we further show that we can insist on the information-complete trinary description even in $\mathcal{M}_{3+1}$ as a robust theoretical structure and as such, we could vastly simplify the problem of uncovering the reliable feature of the compactification without going into its detailed physics.